ibm-cloud-docs/EventStreams/apache_kafka_concepts.md

 # Apache Kafka concepts
 {: #apache_kafka}

-Apache Kafka is a distributed streaming platform used by many companies for numerous batch, as well as real-time data integration and data streaming use cases.
+Apache Kafka is a distributed streaming platform used by many companies for numerous batch workloads, as well as real-time data integration, and data streaming use cases.
 {: shortdesc}

 ![Kafka architecture diagram.](kafka_overview.png "The diagram shows a Kafka architecture.
 A producer is feeding into a Kafka topic over three partitions and the messages are then subscribed to by consumers."){: caption="Figure 1.
 The diagram shows a Kafka architecture." caption-side="bottom"}